 WHAT TO AVOID

 The most common refined forms of simple carbs are the most highly inflammatory and toxic to the body.
 The worst carbs are the most common carbs because the food industry can produce more of them for next to nothing.
 Refining simple carbs extends their shelf life, reduces spoilage and allows for more profit.
 During the process of extending their shelf life, refined flours and sugars are bleached of their natural nutrients.
 These refined carbs are often ‘enriched’ with substitute nutrients but never to the point of their original form because they would then spoil quicker.
 The end product is a poisonous, nutrient-hollow product that offers truly no benefit to the consumer.
-I recommend following the DeFlame Diet proposed by a graduate professor of mine and inflammation guru, Dr. David Seaman, DC, MS.
+I recommend following the DeFlame Diet program proposed by a great instructor and professor of mine, the inflammation guru, Dr. David Seaman, DC, MS.

 Reference: